The following are some favorite quotes of others, and their Almost-World counterparts.

 Kansas: Nothing lasts forever but the Earth and sky.

-Shakespeare: Friends, Romans, countrymen, lend me your ears; I come to bury Caesar, not to praise him . . .
+Shakespeare: Friends, Romans, countrymen, lend me your ears . . .

-John Dalston: Acquaintances, really old people, and country music lovers, lend me your cell-phones (I need your almost-undivided attention); I come to pay homage to a famous dude who got a month named after him, but I will speak not just in a laudatory way . . .
+John Dalston: Acquaintances, anyone in Italy, and country music lovers, lend me your cell-phones (I need your almost-undivided attention) . . .

 Shakespeare: Some are born great, some achieve greatness, and some have greatness thrust upon them.